saifulkhan/VIS4ML4HD/README.md

+# About
-VIS4ML4HD is an EPSRC-funded project in collaboration with the University of Oxford.
+Visualisation for Machine Learning for Human-centred Decision-making (VIS4ML4HD) is an EPSRC-funded project in collaboration with the University of Oxford

+# Projects

 1. Synthetic shape data generator: https://github.com/saifulkhan/synthetic-shape-data-generator
 2. Data Virtualization: https://github.com/saifulkhan/data-virtualization